Cost, Revenue, Profit

-These are short and understandable proofs of the derivative rules.
+The following are short, understandable proofs of the derivative rules:

 Now examples of all.
-But first a note: It is handy to use u, v notation for memorizing each of the above rules.
-For example, to express the product of two functions using u and v rather than f and g, we begin by letting f(x) = u(x)v(x), then further shorten the notation to f' = u'v + v'u.
+But first a note: It is handy to use u, v notation for memorizing the above rules.
+For example, let f(x) = u(x)v(x), then (shortening further) f' = u'v + v'u.

 There are plenty of videos with worked examples of product and quotient rules.
 The second example in each of Patrick's shows trig function derivatives, which you are NOT responsible for.
 It is hard to find examples that don't have trig, but the idea is the same: